jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (b) the recipient of the scholarship were a borrower; and (c) the scholarship agreement were a loan contract.
 (2) Despite any enactment or rule of law, if a provision in an agreement for a bonded scholarship conflicts with this section, this section prevails.
-(3) In this section, bonded scholarship means an allowance or agreement that is declared under section 307AC of the Education Act 1989 to be a bonded scholarship.
+(3) In this section, bonded scholarship means an allowance or agreement that is declared under clause 11 of Schedule 9 of the Education and Training Act 2020 to be a bonded scholarship.

 ### 8 Act binds the Crown
 This Act binds the Crown.